vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 1. Manually outside of Kubernetes (installing via OS packages)
 2. On top of Kubernetes.

+Setting Ceph manually seemed to be a lot of hassle.
+There's just too many components.

 For option 2 [Rook](https://rook.io/) is the most popular solution.
 Rook is a Kubernetes Operator - essentially a set of tools which make it easier to deploy and manage Ceph and other storage systems on top of Kubernetes.
+That's what I decided to use.

 ## Creating Rook manifest